splaisan/ngs-tools/locus2genes/README.md

 ```
 $>locus2genes.R -r 3:3500000:4000000,5:1700000:1900000 -e yes -b yes -f entrezIDs_3-1-198022430_5-1-180915260_hs.txt
 ```
+A new folder named 'BP-enrichment_min-1_hs-3-3500000-4000000_5-1700000-1900000_vs_user-data' is created to store the enrichment results.
+Note the end of the folder name 'user-data' indicating that the universe used was not the full genome.

 The results of the enrichment are slightly different from above, as expected with a more focussed background set.
-Thi sis obviously a toy example and you will need to build your own local background based on a relevant biological hypotheses.
+This is obviously a toy example and you will need to build your own local background based on a relevant biological hypotheses.

 ```
-#### locus2genes (©SP:BITS2014, v1.0), 2014-06-102014-06-10 16:47:59
+#### locus2genes (©SP:BITS2014, v1.0), 2014-06-132014-06-13 10:26:56
 ### GO-BP enrichment results for locus: 3:3500000:4000000,5:1700000:1900000 (8 entrezIDs)
-## against:'entrezIDs_3-1-198022430_5-1-180915260_hs.txt' (2593 entrezIDs)
+## against:'entrezIDs_3-1-198022430_5-1-180915260_hs.txt' (2591 entrezIDs)
 ## organism :  hsapiens_gene_ensembl

 ### GOdata summary: